 Mrs. Yvette Koza was the only candidate for CT4 vice chairman.
-Mrs. Koza was selected as the CT4 Vice Chairman by acclamation for next 2 years.
+Mrs. Koza was elected as the CT4 Vice Chairman by acclamation for the next 2 years.

 13 Future meetings

 In CT4_75#bis it was agreed to have following Rel-14 topics: